richasharma6205/vagrant-kubernetes-cluster/vagrant-k8s-docker/README.md

 #### 2. Useful commands
 This project contains an init.bat file that accepts the below arguments:
-1. `start`    : To create vagrant VMs from scratch or to boot up VMs from shutdown state
+1. `create`   : To create vagrant VMs from scratch
+2. `start`    : To boot up VMs from shutdown state
-2. `resume`   : Wake up all VMs from sleep state
+3. `resume`   : Wake up all VMs from sleep state
-3. `sleep`    : Pause all running VMs
+4. `sleep`    : Pause all running VMs
-4. `shutdown` : Shuts down all running VMs
+5. `shutdown` : Shuts down all running VMs
-5. `destroy`  : Destroy all running VMs
+6. `destroy`  : Destroy all running VMs

 Therefore, if you are running a vagrant project for the first time, use `init start`.
 Otherwise, `init <argument>`